tcab/pagestest/docs/index.md

 once the file is in github it will have a raw link and that won't change when you update it.
 Nice.
 But will the pages site re-render the site correctly with the updated image or will it aggressively cache, like it does when you include svg file in regular readme in regular github pages?

+Looks like it did change, but you have to change some text on the page, otherwise the page is cached - cos the svg *image url* is the same and there is no intelligence detecting it has changed.
+So change some text on the page instead.
+This is better than fiddling with imaginary image query strings on the image reference urls in order to try and trick github to re-render the page.